holladavid/CreatingWindows/README.md

 # CreatingWindows
-Tutorial for creating Windows with Xamarin from docs.microsoft.com
+Here I try to build the tutorial project for creating Windows with Xamarin from docs.microsoft.com:

 https://docs.microsoft.com/en-us/xamarin/mac/user-interface/window

-Just learning Xamarin for MacOS from the Microsoft documentation.
+Just started learning Xamarin with Cocoa for MacOS.